Frequently Asked Questions

 Absolutely.
 Some patients prefer to attend with a chaperone and we are more than happy to accommodate this.
 Where possible we can also help if you have a preference for a male or female practitioner.
 All children under the age of thirteen must be accompanied by a parent or guardian.

 If you are funding the appointment yourself, you do not need to go via your GP and you can self-refer directly to us.
 However, for certain insurance providers you may require a referral from your GP.
-If you are unsure as to how to go about this, feel free to contact us and we can help to guide you through the process
+If you are unsure as to how to go about this, feel free to contact us and we can help to guide you through the process.

 That would depend on the type of symptoms you are experiencing.
-If you have Flu-like symptoms please contact your GP or NHS 111 for further advice.
+If you have flu-like symptoms please contact your GP or NHS 111 for further advice.
 In line with our infection control policy, we advise that you do not attend our clinics until you are symptom-free to reduce the risk of spreading infection.
+We enforce a 24-hour cancellation policy — please contact us as soon as you are aware that you cannot attend your appointment to avoid incurring cancellation charges.